ClimenteA/simple-firebase/README.md

 - A collection can have multiple documents the same way a table can have multiple rows;
 - Each document has an ID the same way each row in a table has one.

 Collections can have endless sub-collections.
-Almost each function under `f` is a promise you can use `await` or `then` syntax on them.
+Almost each function under `f` is a promise and you can use `await` or `then` syntax on them.

 ### Add document(s)